-MATH 4160, Complex Analysis I

-MATH 4400, Introduction to Abstract Algebra

-MATH 4450, Linear Algebra

-2) Completing an additional three courses numbered above 4000 in mathematics, statistics or computer science, at least one of which must be in mathematics/statistics.

-Degree Requirements in Computer Science

-Candidates for the Bachelor of Science in Computer Science degree must complete the following work:

-1) Computer Science

-CMP SCI 1250, Introduction to Computing

-CMP SCI 2250, Programming and Data Structures

-CMP SCI 2260, Object-Oriented Programming with C++

-CMP SCI 2700, Computer Systems: Architecture and Organization

-CMP SCI 2710, Computer Systems: Programming

-CMP SCI 2750, Advanced Programming with Unix

-CMP SCI 3000, Discrete Structures

-CMP SCI 3130, Design and Analysis of Algorithms

-CMP SCI 4250, Programming Languages

-CMP SCI 4280, Program Translation Techniques

-CMP SCI 4760, Operating Systems

-2) Mathematics and Statistics

-MATH 1320, Applied Statistics I

-MATH 1800, Analytic Geometry and Calculus I

-MATH 1900, Analytic Geometry and Calculus II MATH 2000, Analytic Geometry and Calculus III MATH 2450, Elementary Linear Algebra

-3) Philosophy

-PHIL 4458, Ethics and the Computer

-- 4) Five more elective courses, numbered above 3000 if in computer science, and above 2010 if in mathematics or statistics.
-At least three of these elective courses must be in computer science, and at least one must be in mathematics or statistics.

-- 5) Satisfy the related area requirements as described below.

-Related Area Requirements

-Candidates for the B.A. in Mathematics must satisfy the requirements in one of the groups below with a grade of C- or better.
-Candidates for the B.S.Ed. in Mathematics, B.S. in Mathematics and B.S. in Computer Science must satisfy the requirements in two of the groups below with a grade of C- or better.

-Candidates for the B.S. in Computer Science may not choose group 1.
-Candidates for the B.A. in Mathematics, B.S.Ed. in Mathematics, or B.S. in Mathematics may not choose group 2 or 3.
-If candidates for any of these three latter degrees choose group 4, then they cannot apply either of the two courses listed in that group towards the additional 4000 level mathematics courses (beyond the core requirements) that must be completed for each of these degrees.

-Students seeking a double degree, either within this department or with another department, do not have to fulfill the related area requirements.

-Related Area Courses

-1) Computer Science:
+MATH 4160, Complex Analysis I MATH 4400, Introduction to Abstract Algebra MATH 4450, Linear Algebra 2) Completing an additional three courses numbered above 4000 in mathematics, statistics or computer science, at least one of which must be in mathematics/statistics.
+Related Area Requirements for majors in Mathematics Candidates for the B.A. in Mathematics must satisfy the requirements in one of the groups below with a grade of C-or better.
+Candidates for the B.S.Ed. in Mathematics and B.S. in Mathematics must satisfy the requirements in two of the groups below with a grade of C-or better.
+If candidates choose group 2, then they cannot apply either of the two courses listed in that group towards the additional 4000 level mathematics courses (beyond the core requirements) that must be completed for each of these degrees.
+Students seeking a double degree, either within this department or with another department do not have to fulfill the related area requirements.
+Related Area Courses 1) Computer Science: